kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 which is used by Kustomize and similar third-party tools.
 For example, Kustomize removes objects with this annotation from its final build output.

-### container.apparmor.security.beta.kubernetes.io
+### container.apparmor.security.beta.kubernetes.io/* (beta) {#container-apparmor-security-beta-kubernetes-io}
 Type: Annotation

 Example: `container.apparmor.security.beta.kubernetes.io/my-container: my-custom-profile`

-Used on: pods
+Used on: Pods

-The `container.apparmor.security.beta.kubernetes.io/my-container annotation` allows you to specify the AppArmor security profile for a container within a Kubernetes pod.
+This annotation allows you to specify the AppArmor security profile for a container within a Kubernetes pod.
 AppArmor is a Linux kernel security module that restricts the capabilities and access rights of processes within a container, enhancing the security of your workloads.
+Just look for the [apparmor](https://kubernetes.io/docs/tutorials/security/apparmor/) for more details.

 By setting this annotation, you can define a custom AppArmor profile for a container, which dictates the set of rules and restrictions that the containerized process must adhere to.
 This helps enforce security policies and isolation for your containers.